-- a) A risk assessment has been carried out of the premises to ensure that they are fit for purpose - b) There are procedures to review and maintain the safety of staff, visitors and patients.

-- c) The premises have sufficient space for procedures to be carried out safely and efficiently. - e) There are procedures to ensure that the premises are secure, and confidentiality is maintained. - f) There is access to a nominated, registered medical practitioner and / or a scientific advisor to provide advice and oversee the establishment's medical and scientific activities.
+- a) A risk assessment has been carried out of the premises to ensure that they are fit for purpose. - c) The premises have sufficient space for procedures to be carried out safely and efficiently. - e) There are procedures to ensure that the premises are secure, and confidentiality is maintained. - f) There is access to a nominated, registered medical practitioner and / or a scientific advisor to provide advice and oversee the establishment's medical and scientific activities.